vadistic/leasot-issues/README.md

 All set!
 ```

-Package copies `issuesParser` to leasot dir in postinstall script so `leasot` needs to be installed first on the sam elevel (global/local).
+Package copies parser to leasot dir in node_modules during postinstall - so `leasot` needs to be installed first on the same level (global/local).

-It can be fixed by reinstall or
+To fix it - reinstall this package or jsut copy parser file:

 ```sh
 $ cp ./node_modules/dist/parsers/defaultIssues.js ./node_modules/leasot/dist/lib/parsers/